An inside look behind Carson Storch's 2022 Red Bull Rampage line

 What are some of the marquee features of your line?

 The main crux of our line is this new big drop.
-We just wrapped it up this morning, which was a huge relief for both of our dig crews.
+We just wrapped it up before the rest day, which was a huge relief for both of our dig crews.
 It's a massive drop in the middle, and it's pretty similar to some of the big drops we've done at past Rampages.

 You're known for your massive 360s at Rampage.
 Should we anticipate a few on competition day this Friday?

 It's obvious that if I build a big drop, I'll want to spin it.
-It's just one of my favorite things to do!
+It's just one of my favourite things to do!

 I think this year's venue is the coolest piece of all this.
 Seeing how everyone interprets it will be exciting because it's a fresh zone with how it's being built.